mosn/layotto/README.md

 ## Motivation

 Layotto aims to combine Runtime with Service Mesh into one sidecar.
-No matter which product you are using as the Service Mesh data plane (e.g. Mosn,Envoy or any other product), you can always attach Layotto to it and add Multi-Runtime capabilities without adding new sidecars.
+No matter which product you are using as the Service Mesh data plane (e.g. MOSN,Envoy or any other product), you can always attach Layotto to it and add Multi-Runtime capabilities without adding new sidecars.

-For example, Layotto can both [serve as the data plane of istio](https://mosn.io/layotto/#/en/start/istio/start.md) and provide various Runtime APIs (such as Configuration API, Pub/Sub API, etc.)
+For example, by adding Runtime capabilities to MOSN, a Layotto process can both [serve as the data plane of istio](https://mosn.io/layotto/#/en/start/istio/start.md) and provide various Runtime APIs (such as Configuration API, Pub/Sub API, etc.)

 ## Features